Marcel-rodriguez/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used to match your current route that you are on and then you can add more route or information to it.
+Example if you are on /shop/item/ use route match would store that /shop/item and then you can add pass in the item number later /shop/item/{num}

 1. How would you explain form validation to someone who has never programmed before?
+   Form validation is a way to only allow a user to input data under a certain criteria.
+For example for an age input you would most likely want a user to input numbers and most likeley positive ones.
+So form validation allows you to specify what kind of information the end user puts in your form.

 1. In 1-2 sentences, define end to end testing.

+End to End testing is a way to test your application from begining to end and its a great way to see if your application is behaving as the developer is intending the users to use it.

 ## Instructions

 ### Task 1: Project Set Up

 -   [ ] Create a forked copy of this project
 -   [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 -   [ ] Implement the project on the main branch, committing changes regularly
 -   [ ] Push commits: `git push origin main`
 -   [ ] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements

 Your finished project must include all of the following requirements:

 -   [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
 -   [ ] A order form that has a "/pizza" route and shows the form
 -   [ ] A form with an id of "pizza-form"
 -   [ ] A name text input field with an id of "name-input"
 -   [ ] Validation for name and the error message is "name must be at least 2 characters" (Use this exact error message to make sure tests pass) ::: VERY IMPORTANT TO USE THAT EXACT ERROR MESSAGE (casing included!)
 -   [ ] A dropdown for pizza size with an id of "size-dropdown"
 -   [ ] A checklist for toppings - at least 4 (hint: name each separately!)
 -   [ ] Text input for special instructions with an id of "special-text"
 -   [ ] An Add to Order button that has an id of "order-button" and that submits form and returns a database record of name, size, toppings and special instructions

 Data should look something like

 ```
 {
     name: string,